-I,, am eighteen (18) years of age or older but under twenty-two (22) years of age and a pupil who has the right to make educational decisions for myself under state and federal law.
-I have not been declared legally incompetent, and as of the date of the execution of this document, I hereby delegate my right to give consent and to make decisions concerning educational matters to, who will be considered my "parent" for the purposes of 20 United States Code section 1401 and will exercise all the rights and responsibilities concerning my education that are conferred on a parent pursuant to state and federal law. understand and give my consent that will make all decisions relating to my education on my behalf.
+I, , am eighteen (18) years of age or older but under twenty-two years of age and a pupil who has the right to make educational decisions for myself under state and federal law.
+I have not been declared legally incompetent, and as of the date of the execution of this document, I hereby delegate my right to give consent and to make decisions concerning educational matters to , who will be considered my "parent" for the purposes of 20 United States Code section 1401 and will exercise all the rights and responsibilities concerning my education that are conferred on a parent pursuant to state and federal law.

+I understand and give my consent that will make all decisions relating to my education on my behalf.
 I understand that I am entitled to be present during the development of any individualized education plan and that any issues or concerns I may have will be addressed.

 This delegation will be in effect for one year from today's date and may be renewed only by my written or formal authorization.
-I understand that I have the right to terminate this agreement at any time and resume the right make decisions regarding my education.
+I understand that I have the right to terminate this agreement at any time and resume the right to make decisions regarding my education.
 I understand that I must notify the school immediately if I revoke this Delegation of Rights prior to its annual expiration.

 (OPTIONAL) - I have received this form and have chosen NOT to delegate my rights.

 (REQUIRED) - I have received this form and have CHOSEN to delegate my rights to the individual listed below.

-(NEXT PAGE)
+Student Name

+Student Signature

+Date

+Subscribed and sworn to before me in the county of in the State of Arizona on this day of , 20, by .

+"Parent" Representative Name

+"Parent" Representative Signature

+Date

-Student Name "Parent" Representative Name Student Signature "Parent" Representative Signature Date Date Subscribed and sworn to before me in the county of in the State of Arizona on this day of , 20 , by Subscribed and sworn to before me in the county of in the State of Arizona on this day of, 20, by Notary Public Notary Public My Commission Expires: My Commission Expires: (REQUIRED, WHEN APPLIA TERMINATE the delegation assume the right to make measure the right to measure the right to make m Student Signature Date Note: If not by writing, this delegation or video means, or in an alternative apupil's disability.
+Subscribed and sworn to before me in the county of in the State of Arizona on this day of , 20, by .

-ADVANCED DIRECTIVES FOR HEALTH AND MENTAL HEALTH CARE, AND LIVING WILLS
+Notary Public

+My Commission Expires:

+My Commission Expires:

+Notary Public

+(REQUIRED, WHEN APPLICABLE) - I wish to TERMINATE the delegation of rights at this time and assume the right to make my own decisions regarding my education.

+Student Signature

+Date

+Note: If not by writing, this delegation may be given by audio or video means, or in an alternative format necessitated by the pupil's disability.

+Advanced Directives for Health and Mental Health Care, and Living Wills